ftpaul/ftpaul/src/data/resume.md

       start_date: Jan 2020
       end_date: Present
       description:
-        - Decreased deploy time by 10x
+        - Coordinated the relaunch of a complete new website
-        - Led a complete relaunch of
+        - Decreased deployment time by 10 times impacting the work of 20+ people
     - company: Unbabel
       role: Product Manager
       logo: /unbabel.png